OldSchoolMinecraft/OSM-Ess/README.md

 - /confirmbid - Confirms a bid you have on hold.
 - /denybid - Denies a bid you have on hold.
 - /discord - Gives you the link to the discord server.
+- /findhome - Searches for any existing home with the given characters.
 - /forecast - Shows the weather forecast.
 - /highlightwarp - Sets an existing warp to a specific color from dark gray.
 - /home - Reformatted look of /home.
 - /homes - Paginated homes.
 (5 warps per page)
 - /ignorebroadcast - Toggle visibility of the auto broadcast messages.
 - /list - Reformatted look of online players.
+- /osmess addtoeablacklist - Adds a player to the blacklist for /ea.
+(CONSOLE Only)
+- /osmess delfromeablacklist - Removes a player from the blacklist for /ea.
+(CONSOLE Only)
+- /osmess eablacklist - Shows a list of players blocked from /ea.
 - /osmess endauction - Forcefully ends an auction
 - /osmess reload - Reloads all yml files.
 - /osmess toggleauction - Enables/Disables the auction system.
+- /osmess toggleea - Enables/Disables explosive arrows.
 - /ptt - See the top 10 playtimes of players.
 - /rainbow - Gives you a rainbow name.
 - /seen - See player's playtime, first join date, & more.